tallcomponents/content/guide/pdfcontrols/winforms/introduction.md

 ## Structure of this guide

 This guide has been divided into several parts.
-Chapter <a href="interactors">Interactors</a> and <a href="getting-started">Getting started</a> consist of a general introduction, which is followed by three parts:
+Chapter [Interactors](interactors) and [Getting started](getting-started) consist of a general introduction, which is followed by three parts:
 &nbsp;<ol><li>
-Chapters <a href="viewing">Viewing</a> to <a href="javascript">JavaScript</a> discuss GUI programming.
-Chapters <a href="viewing">Viewing</a> through <a href="fonts">Fonts</a> discuss concepts that are applicable to both the standard as well as the professional edition.
-Chapters <a href="fonts">Fonts</a> through <a href="javascript">JavaScript</a> are only relevant for the professional edition.</li><li>
+Chapters [Viewing](viewing) to [JavaScript](javascript) discuss GUI programming.
+Chapters [Viewing](viewing) through [Fonts](fonts) discuss concepts that are applicable to both the standard as well as the professional edition.
+Chapters [Fonts](fonts) through [JavaScript](javascript) are only relevant for the professional edition.</li><li>
-Chapters <a href="document-structure">Document structure</a> to <a href="extract-graphics">Extract graphics</a> discuss the PDF object model that the professional edition provides.
-These chapters are not relevant for the standard edition, except perhaps for chapter <a href="document-structure">Document structure</a> as this gives an overview of the PDF document structure.</li><li>
+Chapters [Document structure](document-structure) to [Extract graphics](extract-graphics) discuss the PDF object model that the professional edition provides.
+These chapters are not relevant for the standard edition, except perhaps for chapter [Document structure](document-structure) as this gives an overview of the PDF document structure.</li><li>
-Chapters <a href="upgrading-from-version-1-to-2">Upgrading from version 1 to 2</a> to <a href="upgrading-from-standard-to-professional">Upgrading from Standard to Professional</a> provide information about upgrading from PDFReaderControls 1 to PDFControls 2.
+Chapters [Upgrading from version 1 to 2](upgrading-from-version-1-to-2) to [Upgrading from Standard to Professional](upgrading-from-standard-to-professional) provide information about upgrading from PDFReaderControls 1 to PDFControls 2.
 In order to accommodate new features and to fix inconsistencies in the API, we have introduced a number of breaking changes.</li></ol>

 ## Please send us Feedback!